 If you know me you know my background is in theatre.

-Fast forward a few decades and here I am in NYC, privy to some of the finest theatre in the world.
+Fast forward a few decades and here I am in NYC, privy to some of the finest theatres in the world.
 When I see a show part of me is sitting in my seat as a spectator, but another part of me is longing to be on the stage with the actors.
 It’s like having a craving that you just can’t quell.
-That’s why I’m so happy to be a full time voiceover artist, because I get to perform every day.
+That’s why I’m so happy to be a full-time voiceover artist because I get to perform every day.

 BELIEVE THE HYPE

 Once again I was swept away.
-I’ve been caught in a hurricane of emotion, of thought, of history, of music, of drama, of tragedy, of musical references spanning 100 years and more.
+I’ve been caught in a hurricane of emotion, thought, history, music, drama, tragedy, musical references spanning 100 years, and more.
 I dream about the show and when I wake up lines of music are stuck in my head.
 Lines from the score echo throughout my day — “bastard, orphan, son of a whore…” “I want to be in the room where it happens.”
 “Who lives, who dies, who tells your story.”
 “That would be enough.”
 “How lucky we are to be alive right now.”

 It’s hard to explain the magic of art.
-The transformative powers of music, dance, visual art, video, film, writing; these art forms can, each in their own way, speak to our souls and make us stop to think, to question, to aspire, to grow.
+The transformative powers of music, dance, visual art, video, film, and writing; these art forms can, each in its own way, speak to our souls and make us stop to think, question, aspire, to grow.
 I’m so grateful for being able to be so moved.
 For me to move another in such a way would be transcendent.

 ART IMITATES LIFE

 And as we point accusatory fingers across the proverbial aisle, we have to be willing to make concessions as well, since no one candidate is perfect.
-No one idea is without consequences, side effects, if you will.
+No one idea is without consequences, side effects if you will.
 We are all flawed.
-Let us chose those whose merits have been demonstrated, whose intentions are true, and who like doctors, take the oath to first, do no harm.
+Let us choose those whose merits have been demonstrated, whose intentions are true, and who like doctors, take the oath to first, do no harm.